AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ~> **NOTE:** Custom DNAT support has been deprecated and functionality has been moved to **aviatrix_gateway_dnat** in provider version R2.10.
 Please see notes [here](#dnat_policy-1).

 ### VPN Access
+~> **NOTE:** If the ELB/gateway is being managed by a Geo VPN, in order to update VPN configurations of the Geo VPN, all the VPN configurations of the ELBs/gateways must be updated simultaneously and share the same values.
+This can be achieved by managing the VPN configurations through variables and updating their values accordingly.

 * `vpn_access` - (Optional) Enable user access through VPN to this gateway.
 Valid values: true, false.
 * `vpn_cidr` - (Optional) VPN CIDR block for the gateway.
 Required if `vpn_access` is true.
 Example: "192.168.43.0/24".
 * `max_vpn_conn` - (Optional) Maximum number of active VPN users allowed to be connected to this gateway.
 Required if `vpn_access` is true.
 Make sure the number is smaller than the VPN CIDR block.
 Example: 100. **NOTE: Please see notes [here](#max_vpn_conn-1) in regards to any deltas found in your state with the addition of this argument in R1.14.**